Set down the baggage of life,

 - attā = ātmā = ātman = higher self

 This sutta is numbered saṃyutta nikāya SN 22.
 59, and it is sometimes called pañca-vaggiya sutta = the discourse to the five (pañca) group members (vaggiya).
-But what of our higher self or ātmā ?

-1. Introduction to the Pali.
+2. Introduction to the Pali (pāḷi.)

 https://www.buddha-vacana.org/sutta/samyutta/khandha/sn22-059.html

-anattā lakkhaṇa sutta (anattalakkhana sutta) is fairly short, with only 600 words of Pali in it.
-Much of this Pali is only padding and repetitions, and you can skim through the full 600 words on Buddha Vacana.
-But among these 600 Pali words there are some 50 words of real value.
+anattā lakkhaṇa sutta (anattalakkhana sutta) is fairly short, with only 600 words of pāḷi in it.
+You can skim through the full 600 words on Buddha Vacana.
+But among these 600 pāḷi words there are some 50 words of real value.
 I selected these verses, so we can give them close attention.

 It is important to be selective when we (try to) look for something useful in famous Buddhist scriptures.
 This aids clear understanding of sacred verse, and avoids the burden of unnecessary and unhelpful material.
 It also avoids the risk of indoctrination.
 Here are the useful parts of anattā lakkhaṇa sutta (anattalakkhana sutta)